How to Write a Resignation Letter [20+ Templates]

 Writing a Resignation Letter

-- Step 1: Use a resignation letter template and replace contact information in the letter heading.
+- 1: Use a resignation letter template and replace contact information in the letter heading.

-- Step 3: Use a resignation letter template and replace the current date.
+- 3: Use a resignation letter template and replace the current date.
+And the date of departure.

-- Step 4: Start the resignation letter by using a formal salutation or greeting.
+- 4: Start the resignation letter by using a formal salutation or greeting.
 The intro paragraph should mention the intent to leave the current position and current job (duties and responsibilities).
+Include the reason for resignation, like a toxic work environment or personal reason.

-- Step 6: Include the agreed-upon notice period between supervisor and resigning employee.
+- 6: Include the agreed-upon notice period between supervisor and resigning employee.

-- Step 7: Include a note showing gratitude to the current employer for the job opportunity.
+- 7: Include a note showing gratitude to the current employer for the job opportunity.
+And the reason for leaving your job.

-- Step 8: Highlight a positive and heartfelt shared experience with the employer.
+- 8: Highlight a positive and heartfelt shared experience with the employer.

-- Step 9: Offer to train a new hire, replacement, or colleague.
+- 9: Offer to train a new hire, replacement, or colleague.

-- Step 10: End the letter by wishing good grace to the company and team.
+- 10: End the letter by wishing good grace to the company and team.
+Printing a hard copy of the letter?
+Be sure to sign your name at the end of the letter.
+Submit the letter to HR.

 While optional, a "good resignation letter" shares at least one significant and positive experience with the company and team.
-Once the resignation letter is submitted, the employee can ask their supervisor for a recommendation letter.
-Toward the end of the notice period (usually two weeks notice period), the employer may perform an “exit interview,” which provides the resigning employee with an opportunity to provide feedback to the employer, manager, and team.
+Once the resignation letter gets submitted, the employee can ask their supervisor for a recommendation letter.
+Toward the end of the notice period (usually two weeks notice period), the employer may perform an “exit interview."
+An exit interview provides the resigning employee with an opportunity to give provide feedback to the employer, manager, and team.
+This way both the employee and the employer can leave the situation with closure and a sense of respect and amicability.

 After writing the resignation letter, it's essential to submit the letter to the supervisor that the position reports to and the human resources department.
 In a teaching position, this may be the faculty or education board.
 In a medical job, this may be to the medical director or hospital administrator.

-The best day and time of the week to send a formal resignation letter is Monday, between the hours of 9 AM and 12 PM.
+The time to send a formal resignation letter is Monday, between the hours of 9 AM and 12 PM.
 This time is best because the supervisor, manager, boss, and employer can better coordinate the transition period for the following two weeks.

 Tip: Holding an employment contract with a company may make resigning more difficult.
 It may mean a longer notice period to the employer and other contractual obligations.
 Refer to the employment agreement for further details.
 According to the U.S. National Library of Medicine, an employment contract contains information on termination, dispute resolution, compensation and benefits, and restrictive covenant.
 An employment contract may be more common for job titles like Chief Operating Officer or medical positions like oncologist or surgeon.